yamor-wenext/realtime-rates/README.md

 # realtime-rates
-Getting realtime cryptocurrency rates using Server-Sent Events
+Experimenting with Server-Sent Events by building a 'realtime' cryptocurrency rates app

+## Still a WIP.